 Manufacturing is a bit of a security backwater; it hasn’t been targeted heavily in the past, and hasn’t been subject to the same disclosure laws as industries like retail, finance, and healthcare, so manufacturers have remained largely unaware of the threats they face.
 That’s all starting to change.

 According to the Symantec 2015 Internet Security Threat Report, manufacturing tied for the industry most targeted by spear-phishing in 2014.
 Attacks are likely to increase as more hackers become aware of the valuable data manufacturers store.
 Innovative designs can be stolen and sold to competitors overseas, and internal business intelligence can give rivals an edge.
 Large manufacturers also have large employee databases, which are valuable to identity thieves.

 Manufacturers need to adopt the data loss prevention best practices used in finance and other industries.
-They should use programs like Virtru for G Suite to encrypt data at rest, and restrict employee access to sensitive data.
+They should use a solution like Virtru to encrypt data at rest, and restrict employee access to sensitive data.
 They need to start using Virtru secure email encryption as a matter of course to protect sensitive communication.
 Finally, they should protect critical data with detailed email policies, backed up by Virtru DLP.